This post is dedicated primarily to Microsoft Most Valuable Professionals.

 - My theme (« apostrophe 2 ») was not available anymore after the migration : I had to use « apostrophe » ; a solution may consist in downloading the theme’ files with a browser (outside the WordPress.org admin UI), and manually pasting them in the relevant folder, using WebMatrix (not yet tested) ;

 - Probably related to the previous point, I was not able to customize the font of my blog’ title (no more “Font” menu in the apostrophe’ Theme/Customize menu ?!) ;

-Also, be aware that you won’t be able to manage your blog from your PC offline, or with your smartphone, since all apps available connect to wordpress.com.
+Also, be aware that you won’t be able to manage your blog from your PC while offline, or even with your smartphone, since all available apps connect to wordpress.com.

 These are obviously minor issues, but I wished you knew everything before taking your decision, and start your journey !